Genez-io/genez-io.github.io/content/posts/web3_app.md

 Your genezio project was successfully initialized!

 The genezio.yaml configuration file was generated.
-You can now add the classes that you want to deploy using the 'genezio addClass &lt;className> &lt;classType>' command.
+You can now add the classes that you want to deploy using the 'genezio addClass <className> <classType>' command.
 ```
 Create a package.json using npm:
 ```